 The ILDS is free of charge for all Library members.

-Processing any ILDS material, in general, takes 2 to 3 working days from the time of request until delivery.
-Each request is processed case by case, and some might take a longer time due to delays at the supplier’s end or because of standard mail delivery delay.
+Processing any ILDS material, in general, takes one working day and up to a maximum of seven days from the time of request until delivery.
+Each request is processed case-by-case, and some might take longer due to delays at the supplier’s end or because of a standard mail delivery delay.

 The requested material is sent to the requester via email.